NHOrus/neuroi-quest/thread3/turn7o2.md

 The helm lit up in a smiling face.
 "Certainly!
 According to sources we have found pertaining to this castle, which is called the Neuschwanstein Castle, it is 78 planetary cycles old, and commissioned by order of Ludwig II of Bavaria, back when Karlsland was still divided into separate states.
 Well-regarded for his architectural achievements, Neuschwanstein is considered his crowning achievement and a symbol of Romantic architecture.
 Currently it is the home of several young witches like yourselves, whom we hope you shall become friends with."

 Murmurs went through the girls as Su-Hyun and Meiling exchanged a look, were there more victims of the people who ran the facility or people like them?
-The idea that the facility from where they were rescued was not the only was...horrifiying, how many more people were suffering as they did?'
+The idea that the facility from where they were rescued was not the only was... *horrifiying*, how many more people were suffering as they did?'

-Before one of them could dredge up the courage to ask the question however, the Emissary suddenly turned around and pointed a hand to the magnificent white castle that had suddenly appeared before them.
+Before one of them could dredge up the courage to ask the question however, the Emissary suddenly turned around and pointed a hand to the [magnificent white castle](../images/witches_castle.jpg) that had suddenly appeared before them.
 "While I do not mind answering further questions, we believe it best that you are introduced to your new co-inhabitants first before any further questions are asked.
 We hope you shall all get along!"

 Su-Hyun gawped at the massive structure before them, vaguely aware that Meiling was doing the same beside her.
 Intellectually, she knew it was big when she had first looked upon it, but the reality close up was even more imposing, even the governor's palace back home could not possibly hope to compare to this!